samhal/cmus-sync/README.md

 # cmus-sync
-Synchronize your device with a existing cmus playlist.
+Synchronize your device with the cmus playlist.

 ## Installation
 1. Clone the repo.